bdach/bdach.github.io/_posts/2018-05-03-crate-pusher-part-1.md

 > I could of course scale both dimensions using different scales, but this will make the tiles seem stretched.
 > Therefore I take the smaller ratio in both dimensions, to preserve the tile aspect ratio.

-The resulting ratio multiplied by the full tile size gives me the size of tiles that I can afford to draw give the screen real estate allowed:
+The resulting ratio multiplied by the full tile size gives me the size of tiles that I can afford to draw given the screen real estate allowed:

 ```csharp
 private int GetTileSize(int fullScaleWidth, int fullScaleHeight)